cadCAD-org/cadCAD/documentation/System_Configuration.md

 See [CHANGELOG](CHANGELOG.md)

-The `configs` (System Model Configurations) `list` has been **temporarily** flattened to contain single run `Configuration` objects to support elastic workloads.
-This functionality will be restored in a subsequent release by a class that returns `configs`'s original representation in ver. `0.3.1`.
+The `cadCAD.configuration.Experiment().configs` (System Model Configurations) `list` has been flattened to contain single run `Configuration` objects.
+This functionality will be restored in a subsequent release by a class that returns the original representation in ver. `0.3.1`.
 * The conversion utilities have been provided to restore its original representation of configurations with runs >= 1
     * System Configuration Conversions: